Isma27322/portfolio/_sources/home-lab/services/index.md

 * **What it is:** Docker is a flexible, self-hostable containerization platform that lets you deploy and run applications in lightweight, isolated containers across environments.
 * **Why I run it:** I run it mostly because you are able to run so many things on one server with things that normally need its own dedicated server. \
 You are also able to run an app without having to worry about it affecting the host system or other Docker apps. \
-I also run it because you are able to run what is basically a light weight virtual mashine(vm) with easy setup. \
+I also run it because you can run what is basically a lightweight virtual machine (VM) with an easy setup. \
 I also run it because you are able to run basically any application in a containerized format.
 * **Coolest thing I learned:**
-Some of the coolest things I learned is just how Docker works, its like a regular vm just with not the dedicated resorses, it is able to just use the host resources with no dedicated guest(for a vm) resources. \
+Some of the coolest things I learned is just how Docker works, It's like a regular VM but without dedicated resources; it can use the host's resources with no dedicated guest resources. \
 Another cool thing I learned with Docker is that, like a VM, you can run a different operating system (mostly Linux), even if it is different from the host operating system.